Nobuko Albery: Friendships with other writers

 Albery was a friend of the Japanese writer Yukio Mishima, discussing him as a speaker in Michael McIntyre's documentary for the BBC series Arena, The Strange Case of Yukio Mishima (1985).
 She was introduced to Mishima and his wife, Yōko, through her first husband between 1969–70.
 They often met, along with lieutenants of the Tatenokai, at the Imperial Hotel in Tokyo.
 When in 1970 Mishima failed to incite the garrison at Camp Ichigaya to stage a coup d'état—resulting in his committing seppuku—Morris and his colleague Donald Keene received letters posted before Mishima's death asking that they translate his tetralogy of novels The Sea of Fertility into English.
 To Albery's disappointment, they refused his request, despite Morris and Mishima having also discussed the matter in person, shortly before the latter's death, with Morris at the time seeming to acquiesce.

 Albery met with many influential Japanese creatives in New York in the early 1960s, amongst them were Mishima; the Nobel Prize winning novelist Kenzaburō Ōe, whom she recalls meeting at the Waldorf Astoria hotel; the novelist and politician Shintaro Ishihara; the impresario Keita Asari and the conductor Seiji Ozawa.
 Through Morris, she also knew the academics and writers Edward Seidensticker, Ronald P. Dore, Norman Mailer, Frank Conroy, Anthony West, Brendan Gil and V. S. Naipaul.
 She was also a friend of the artist Ronald Searle, whom she helped with his Japanese during the production of his book To the Kwai and Back: War Drawings 1939–1945 (1986).

 Albery was also a close friend of the writer Anaïs Nin, first appearing in the Diary in the winter of 1962–63, and was the basis for Nin's character Nobuko in her final novel, Collages (1964).
 Albery first met one of Nin's husbands, Ian Hugo, and knew her by reputation through the artist Isamu Noguchi, a former lover of Nin's whom Albery often met at Gen'ichirō Inokuma's apartment as part of a salon for Japanese creatives in New York.
 On her and Nin's first meeting, she and Hugo took Albery to see René Clément's film Forbidden Games (1952) and later to a French restaurant for supper.
 Albery was then responsible for introducing Nin's work to Japan when she gave Nin's novel A Spy in the House of Love (1954) to her friend Tomohisa Kawade—whose father Takao was president of the publishing house Kawade Shobō Shinsha.
-The company swiftly translated and published the novel.
+The company swiftly translated and published Nin's book.